 I don’t think we knew what we were getting into until we started receiving and reading their submissions.

-At the same time, I was bubbling the LAVWAY pot and I don’t think I realized at the time how much each related to the other… LAVWAY was being prepared as my love letter to Carnival… so today, I wanted to break in my usual free speaking style and speak to you by reading My ‘Dear Carnival’ submission.
+At the same time, I was bubbling the LAVWAY pot and I don’t think I realized at the time how much each related to the other… LAVWAY was being prepared as my love letter to Carnival… so I would like to share with you my ‘Dear Carnival’ submission.

 Thank you for being there for our masqueraders and family, for being a beacon of light and for reminding them of good times during not so good times.

 Dis ting tryin to mash we up … 2020 was hard for all of us, especially creatives.
 We had extreme ups and downs and I felt like I ran out of gas by the end of last year – I didn’t know what to do with myself and I didn’t know why … but when we cried, you called out to us and I was so happy you did, that I had to answer.

 The call and response of LAVWAY started from you and we came in as the chorus… LAVWAY is the language, the music and the driving force of those who came before us and you knew that we needed that to push us through this hard time.
 You knew that we would find power and strength in the rhythm of the creative process and our drums would beat louder and louder again.